Publishing Ethics and Publication Malpractice Statement

 MEASURES AND SANCTIONS

-In the event that the chief editor acknowledges violation of the Publishing Ethics principles, the journal must take the following corrective actions (depending on the violation severity):
+In the event that the chief editor acknowledges a violation of the publishing ethics principles, the journal must take the following corrective actions (depending on the severity of the violation):

 - to reject the publication;